Your Vizamyl Journey Begins Here

 During the imaging test, you will need to lie very still.

-What to expect during the test
+What to expect during the test:

-You will be asked to lie on a table and positioned on a head support.
-A strip of tape may be placed across your forehead or chin to minimize head movement
+• Once on the table and ready for the scan, the technologist will position your head within a head support and a strip of tape may be placed across your forehead or chin to minimize head movement.

 AFTER THE EXAM